orchest/orchest/docs/source/getting_started/installation.rst

 **Linux** (supported)

 For GPU images the host on which Orchest is running is required to have a GPU driver that is compatible with the CUDA version installed in the image.
 Compatible version pairs can be found `here
 <https://docs.nvidia.com/deploy/cuda-compatibility/index.html#binary-compatibility__table-toolkit-driver>`_.

-The ``orchest/custom-base-kernel-py-gpu`` includes CUDA Toolkit 10.1.
+The GPU supported image ``orchest/custom-base-kernel-py-gpu`` includes CUDA Toolkit 10.1.
 Which requires the NVIDIA driver on the host to be ``>= 418.39``.

 To find out which version of the NVIDIA driver you have installed on your host run ``nvidia-smi``.

 ``nvidia-smi`` is also available from within the GPU enabled image.
 Please note that when run from within the container it reports the CUDA Toolkit version installed on the *host*.
 To find out the